 How to apply

-Within the application, at the Programmes open for Admission page, please select ‘EPS/University of Melbourne Joint PhD 3.5 years’.
-Please detail the supervisor and project title under the Research Information section of the application form.
+Within the application, please detail the supervisor and project title you are interested in under the Research Information section of the application form.

-You can use our advice and guidance pages as you complete your application.
 Applications should include a statement of research interests.
-We encourage you to contact prospective supervisors informally to discuss the project.
+We encourage you to contact your prospective supervisor(s) informally to discuss the project you are interested in.

 Search our projects